-Removal of native vegetation for low impact construction works and road safety projects must comply with these requirements.
+Removal of native vegetation for low impact construction works must comply with these requirements.

 Identify the native vegetation to be removed

 Native vegetation removal must be identified in accordance with the Guidelines.
 Consider the extent of any patch of native vegetation and any scattered tree.
 Also consider past removal from previous project stages, and assumed loss of native vegetation as detailed in the Guidelines, and listed below: